We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 VS1 Clarity (Very Slightly Included – 1st Degree)

 Unlike VVS2 clarity diamonds, a microscope isn’t needed to find a VS1 inclusion.
 You’ll still need 10x magnification, like a standard jeweler’s loupe.
-As you might be able to see in this sample diamond from James Allen, a VS1 clarity inclusion is quite small and isn’t visible to the naked eye.
+As you might be able to see in this sample diamond from Blue Nile, a VS1 clarity inclusion is quite small and isn’t visible to the naked eye.

 VS2 Clarity (Very Slightly Included – 2nd Degree)

-VS2 Clarity inclusions are almost always invisible to the naked eye, as seen in this eye-clean 1.02 carat stone from Brilliant Earth.
+VS2 Clarity inclusions are almost always invisible to the naked eye, as seen in this eye-clean 1.52 carat stone.
 In some cases, you can see inclusions in a VS2 clarity diamond, but that’s more unusual.

 Keep in mind that the size of the diamond affects how easily the inclusion can be seen.
 For example, a VS2 inclusion is easier to see in a 3 carat diamond than in a 1 carat diamond.